Vade retro satana: Text

-What you offer me is evil / drink the poison yourself."

 Origins and history

-The verse VADE RETRO SATANA is similar to a phrase spoken by Jesus to Peter in the Vulgate New Testament, Gospel of Mark : ("Get behind me, Satan!").
+The verse Vade retro satana is similar to a phrase that appears in several places in the New Testament.
+Firstly, in the Gospel of Mark, 8:33, spoken by Jesus to Peter is the admonition: "Vade retro me satana", ('Get behind me, Satan!')
+This story is repeated in Matthew 16:23.
+A similar phrase is used in the Gospel of Matthew's account of Christ's Temptation.

-The exact origin of the passage is not clear.
+The exact origin of the passage as a whole is not clear.
 It is found in an early thirteenth century legend of the Devil's Bridge at Sens, wherein an architect sold his soul to the devil and then subsequently repented.
 M. le Curé of Sens, wearing his stole, exorcised the devil, driving him away with holy water and these words, which he made the penitent repeat.

 The passage came to general attention in 1647, when women who were prosecuted for witchcraft declared that they had been unable to do harm where there was a cross, and the St. Michael's Benedictine Abbey in Metten was particularly exempt from their influence.
 A search of the monastery turned up crosses painted on the walls with the formula's initials.
 The meaning of those letters remained a mystery for some time, until the complete verses were found in a manuscript dating to 1415 in the abbey's library, next to an image of St. Benedict.